 - Things to know about your continuing education

-If you have ever felt confused about what it means to be continuing education (CE) compliant, you are not alone.
-That's why we are continuously finding and implementing ways to help you with this.
 To be CE compliant requires more than just taking CE courses.
-Below are a few often overlooked suggestions for remaining CE compliant.
+Below are a few suggestions for remaining CE compliant:

 We wish you success in completing your hours to remain knowledgeable in an ever-changing insurance market.
 And remember, your CE compliance date is your DUE date, not your DO date.